k2052/developer.2052.me/source/partials/about.md

 ActionScript was one of the first languages I learned.
 In days past Flash was the only option for building annoying UIs.
 So like any aspiring web designer that wanted to be 2Advanced, I sought to build the most flashy site around.
 I learned AS like the back of my hand and got proficient at building all sorts of horrible horrible things.
-Things like preloaders so big they needed their own preloaders, intros so long (you couldn't skip)  they needed two cups of coffee, and games that would make the developers behind E.T The Game feel less alone.
+Things like preloaders so big they needed their own preloaders, intros so long they needed two cups of coffee, and games that would make the developers behind E.T The Game feel less alone.
 From time to time I keep my skills up to date by playing with HaXe, which despite all its faults is a pretty decent platform for building cross-platform games.

 ## Things I have learned but rarely use